Semantic segmentation of multispectral photoacoustic images using deep learning: Introduction

-In this paper, we present a deep learning-based method to automatically create {\emph{multi-label}} semantic tissue annotations of multispectral PA images. { In a first feasibility study, the proposed algorithm was trained on a set of manually annotated forearm, calf, and neck measurements in a supervised manner}.
-Since many commonly used PA devices capture PA and ultrasound (US) data simultaneously \cite{becker2018multispectral,wei2015real}, we compared the performance of our method for different types of input images, namely (1) PA images, (2) US images and (3) combined PA and US images which we refer to a PAUS images.
+The purpose of this paper is, therefore, to address this gap in the literature.
+Specifically, we investigate the hypothesis that \textit{automatic \textit{multi-label} PA image segmentation with neural networks is feasible.} More specifically, we explore two different approaches to utilizing the multispectral data as the input of a neural network: 1) a \textit{single-pixel} representation for a fully-connected neural network (FCNN) and 2) a \textit{full image} representation for {the nnU-Net~\cite{isensee2021nnu}}.
+As many commonly used PA devices capture PA and ultrasound (US) data simultaneously~\cite{becker2018multispectral,wei2015real}, we additionally compare the performance of our method for different types of input images, namely PA images, US images and combined PA and US images which we refer to as PAUS images.
+Our methods are {trained, }validated{, and tested }on {separate splits of} a data set of forearm, calf, and neck measurements acquired from 16 healthy volunteers.